 Android SDK Setup

-To start working with your Android devices and GameMaker:Studio you will need to download and install the Android SDK.
+To start working with your Android devices and GameMaker:Studio you will need to download and install the Android SDK as well as the Android NDK (which is required for the YYC to work).
 Here we outline the step-by-step process of going about this and getting everything setup correctly.

-First you should go to http://developer.android.com/sdk/index.html and download the Android SDK (we recommend always using the latest version .exe).
-On this page you will first be presented with the option of downloading the ADT Bundle for Windows, but this is notrecommended as it is a pre-prepared development bundle that comes with Eclipse (which is not needed for GameMaker:Studio).
-However should you wish to use this instead of the SDK installer, you can find complete instructions below.
+First you should go to http://developer.android.com/sdk/index.html#Other and download the Android SDK.
+We recommend always using the latest version .exe.
+Please note: higher up on this page you will be presented with the option of downloading the ADT Bundle for Windows, but this is notrecommended, as it is a pre-prepared development bundle that comes with Eclipse and alternative configuration tools which will not be covered here.

 Run the Android SDK installer.
-If you do not have the Java SE Development Kit (JDK) you will also be prompted to download and install this before continuing.
 You will be asked to install the Android SDK to the path "C:\Program Files (x86)\Android\android-sdk".
-We strongly recommend that you choose an alternative path (for example : "C:\Android\android-sdk") as the default path can cause problems with GameMaker:Studio as well as the actual Android updater program itself.
+We strongly recommend that you choose something with no spaces in the path, such as C:\android-sdk\, as the default path can cause problems with the actual Android updater program itself.

-Your Android SDK Manager should look like this:
+Your Android SDK Manager should look something like this:

 GameMaker:Studio Basic Setup

-Once you have correctly installed the Android SDK and are ready to proceed, you must then install GameMaker:Studio and do the following :
+Once you have correctly installed the Android tools and are ready to proceed, you must then install GameMaker:Studio and do the following :

 Enter your License Key